Alex-zun/tot-gpt-promptruly/README.md

 ***I'm not a data or computer scientist, neither the best writer nor graphic designer, so take my approach with a grain of salt, a fun experiment.***

 ## 👋 WELCOME!
-To, task specific engineered instructive for ChatGPT and other LLM's.
+To task specific engineered instructives for ChatGPT and other LLM's.
 I'll use this space for posting Ai related prompt Instructive, and templates of my creation.

 ## 🤔 MOTIVES
 I have only two motives for doing this: